pycom/pycom-documentation/content/firmwareapi/pycom/network/wlan.md

 > The ESP32 only handles certificates with `pkcs8` format (but not the "Traditional SSLeay RSAPrivateKey" format).
 The private key should be RSA coded with 2048 bits at maximum.

-### wlan.scan([ssid=NULL, bssid=NULL, channel=0, show_hidden=False, type=WLAN.SCAN_ACTIVE, scantime=120ms])
+### wlan.scan([ssid=None, bssid=None, channel=0, show_hidden=False, type=WLAN.SCAN_ACTIVE, scantime=120ms])

 Performs a network scan and returns a list of named tuples with (ssid, bssid, sec, channel, rssi).
 When no config args passed scan will be performed with default configurations.

 Note: For Fast scan mode ssid/bssid and channel should be

-* `ssid` : If the SSID is not NULL, it is only the AP with the same SSID that can be scanned.
+* `ssid`: Scan only for the given ssid
-* `bssid` : If the BSSID is not NULL, it is only the AP with the same BSSID that can be scanned.
-The bssid is given as 6 Hexadecimal bytes literals (i.e b'\xff\xff\xff\xff\xff\xff')
+* `bssid`: Scan only for the givenbssid.
+The bssid is given as 6 Hexadecimal bytes literals (i.e `b'\xff\xff\xff\xff\xff\xff'`)
-* `channel` : If “channel” is 0, there will be an all-channel scan; otherwise, there will be a specific-channel scan.
+* `channel`: If set to 0, there will be an all-channel scan; otherwise, there will be a specific-channel scan.
-* `show_hidden` : If “show\_hidden” is 0, the scan ignores the AP with a hidden SSID; otherwise, the scan considers the hidden AP a normal one.
-* `type` : If “type” is `WLAN.SCAN_ACTIVE`, the scan is “active”; otherwise, it is a “passive” one.
+* `show_hidden`: Scan for hidden ssid's as well.
+* `type`: The type of scan performed.
+Values can be
-  * Active Scan is performed by sending a probe request.
-The default scan is an active scan
+  * `WLAN.SCAN_ACTIVE`: the scan is will be performed by sending a probe request.
-  * Passive Scan sends no probe request.
-Just switch to the specific channel and wait for a beacon.
+  * `WLAN.SCAN_PASSIVE`: switches to a specifi channel and waits for beacon
-* `scantime` :

-  This field is used to control how long the scan dwells on each channel.
-For passive scans, scantime=\[int\] designates the dwell time for each channel.

-  For active scans, dwell times for each channel are listed below. scantime is given as a tuple for min and max times (min,max)
+* `scantime` : This field is used to control how long the scan dwells on each channel.
+For active scans, dwell times for each channel are listed below.
+For passive scans, this designates the dwell time for each channel. scantime is given as a tuple for min and max times `(min,max)`

-min=0, max=0: scan dwells on each channel for 120 ms.
+  * min=0, max=0: scan dwells on each channel for 120 ms.

-min&gt;0, max=0: scan dwells on each channel for 120 ms.
+  * min>0, max=0: scan dwells on each channel for 120 ms.

-min=0, max&gt;0: scan dwells on each channel for max ms.
+  * min=0, max>0: scan dwells on each channel for max ms.

-min&gt;0, max&gt;0: The minimum time the scan dwells on each channel is min ms. If no AP is found during this time frame, the scan switches to the next channel.
+  * min>0, max>0: The minimum time the scan dwells on each channel is min ms. If no AP is found during this time frame, the scan switches to the next channel.
 Otherwise, the scan dwells on the channel for max ms.If you want to improve the performance of the the scan, you can try to modify these two parameters.

 ### wlan.disconnect()